IBM/securitization_blockchain/README.md

 ./startFabric.sh
 ```

-### Manual installation
+The network can be deleted at any time by running `./stopFabric.sh`

+### Install dependencies for local application deployment
-Otherwise, continue by installing [Node.js](https://nodejs.org/en/) runtime and NPM.
+Continue by installing [Node.js](https://nodejs.org/en/) runtime and NPM.
 Currently the Hyperledger Fabric SDK only appears to work with node v8.9.0+, but [is not yet supported](https://github.com/hyperledger/fabric-sdk-node#build-and-test) on node v9.0+.
 If your system requires newer versions of node for other projects, we'd suggest using [nvm](https://github.com/creationix/nvm) to easily switch between node versions.
-We did so with the following commands
+We  can install nvm and node v8.9.0 with the following commands
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
 # Place next three lines in ~/.bash_profile